- Trip Outline

 Check out our NEW Natchez Challenge – Race The Trace Bike Tour, designed for advanced and avid cyclists

-- Assembly: Drive to our starting hotel, the Hampton Inn located in Bellevue, TN.
+- Assembly: Drive to our starting hotel, Home2Suites, located in Bellevue, TN.
 Plan on arriving by 3pm for bike assembly and tune up.
 You may leave your car there for the week.

 - Airline Travel Options: airline service to Nashville, TN and depart from Jackson, MS.